Banana connector: Design

 The original plug consists of a cylindrical metal pin about 20 mm long.
 This pin length is still common in Europe and other parts of the world.
-However other sizes have emerged, such as 15 mm pins, which can commonly be found in the US.
+However, other sizes have emerged, such as 15 mm pins, which can commonly be found in the US.
 Other lengths between 11 mm and 25 mm are less common.

 The pin's diameter is nominally 4 mm.
 The pin has one or more lengthwise springs that bulge outwards slightly, giving the appearance of a banana.
 Taking the springs into account, the actual diameter of a banana plug is typically a bit larger than 4 mm when not plugged in.
-When inserted into a matching 4 mm socket the springs press against the sides of the socket, improving the electrical contact and preventing the pin from falling out.
+When inserted into a matching 4 mm socket, the springs press against the sides of the socket, improving the electrical contact and preventing the pin from falling out.
 The other end of the plug has a lug connector to which a length of flexible insulated equipment wire can be attached, which is either screwed, soldered, or crimped into place.
 On banana plugs for laboratory use, an insulating plastic cover is usually fitted over this rear end of the connector, while banana plugs for speaker connections often use uninsulated metal bodies.

 The rear end of a 4 mm plug often has a 4 mm hole drilled in it, either transversely or axially, or both, to accept the pin of another 4 mm plug.
 This type is called a stackable or stacking plug.

 For high voltage use, sheathed versions of the banana plug and socket are used.
 These add an insulating sheath around both the male and female connectors to avoid accidental contact.
 The sheathed male plug will not work with an unsheathed female socket, but an unsheathed male plug will fit a sheathed female socket.

 Individual banana plugs and jacks are commonly color-coded red and black, but are available in a wide variety of colors.
-Dual banana plugs are often black with some physical feature such as a molded ridge or thick tab, marked "Gnd" indicating the relative polarity of the two plugs.
+Dual banana plugs are often black with some physical feature such as a molded ridge or thick tab, marked "Gnd" to indicate the relative polarity of the two plugs.

 Besides plugging into specific banana jacks, banana plugs may plug into "five-way" or "universal" binding posts.

-Derived plugs

-The PL-259 plug is widely used as an HF cable connector; it is a shielded form of a 4 mm banana plug.